Kristina01111000/Drws_site/README.md

 - Check to see if anyone has taken the 30 day challenge download
 - Get body awareness post ready for next week

+1/30
+For next week:
+Add partial book page to the freebies menu
+Switch the book file in the pdf copy in woocommerce when i get it, he is not selling the old one anymore, i will get in in about 3 weeks
+Think about making the peepso site need people to join for $, not yet but maybe in the future, don’t do it until i get the green light from him
+Will need to setup the payments
+Will need to add the lessons
+Will need to make groups
+Switch all 30 day challenge to “try the holistic balance tabulator app” Switch all pages
+Switch all menus
+Check on the other sites to make sure they are correct Brainstorm potential other names
+Make sure the google doc is ok for people to use
+On https://growingholistically.com/join/ make the columns match up Make the columns on https://growingholistically.com/the-four-element-scorecard/ match the columns above Remove the 30 day challenge from freebies menu https://growingholistically.com/the-four-element-scorecard/ add padding on the video for bigger screens, not small ones On https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ add what he is going to send me, add the tabulator to the page
+He will send me a new copy of the book with the new cover, put it on  https://growingholistically.com/free-book-sample/ When i get the new file have the cover, the copyright page, the preface, the table of contents, then the preface, and all of chapter one of the book
+Make the book sample file longer, so it doesn’t need to scroll on desktop Email stephen and get the font from him, or ask him to make it Change the text of the body awareness at the bottom to “that’s why i created four element yoga, to help improve body awareness, because it was developed by a chiropractor like myself it will also introduce to new ways to appreciate your body”
+Remove the last line
+Look for a new picture